arjupba/nestjs-secret-manager/README.md

 Additional features:

-1. Support secrets in plane text
+1. Support secrets in plane text.
 2. Allow the same-named environment variables and secrets.

 ## Installation